How to remove the backbox of a pinball machine

 Click here to see how to remove the head on a Williams System11 pinball machine.

-Remove head of Williams Bally WPC games
+Removing the backbox of Williams Bally WPC Games

-WPC backbox
+WPC backbox.

 WPC backbox screws